This document presents a brief, high-level overview of Peewee’s primary features. This guide will cover:

 multiple people, we always name the class using the singular form.

 There are lots of field types suitable for storing various types of data.
-Peewee handles converting between pythonic values those used by the database, so you can use Python types in your code without having to worry.
+Peewee handles converting between pythonic values and those used by the database, so you can use Python types in your code without having to worry.

 Things get interesting when we set up relationships between models using foreign key relationships.
 This is simple with peewee: